Have you ever wondered why you think the way you do?

 Roles:

-consulting on social issues.
+- Consult on social and cultural issues.

 5. Biological Psychologist